andreaferretti/paths-js/DEPLOY.md

 Steps to deploy
 ===============

-* Try a new feature in the demo application
+* Try a new feature in the demo application, using [this workflow](https://github.com/andreaferretti/paths-js/wiki/Contributing#workflow)
-* Copy it to the main repository and fix paths
-* Commit and tag it (locally) to check it still works on the demo
-* Remove local tag
+* Add tests
 * Update `bower.json` and `package.json` version number
-* Add tests
-* Commit again and add tag
+* Commit again and add a version tag
 * Push to Github for bower
 * Publish on NPM  with `npm publish` inside `dist/node`
-* Make a PR to update the WebJars repository
+* Update the WebJars repository from [here](http://www.webjars.org/bower)
 * Wrap the feature inside a Scala.js façade
 * Publish a new version of Paths.scala.js on Maven central